satvshr/RAPTOR/README.md

-# VelociRAPTOR: A RAPTOR RAG Implementation from Scratch
+# VelociRAPTOR🦖: A RAPTOR RAG Implementation from Scratch

 Welcome to **VelociRAPTOR**—an end-to-end project combining **RAPTOR RAG** (Retrieval Augmented Generation) techniques with a custom suite of algorithms like GMM, UMAP, EM, and the BIC criterion.
 Everything here is implemented from scratch.
 Using **NumPy**.